 Have patience and light fingers.
 For those trickier ones (there are some in every batch!) work slowly around the egg and allow your fingers to continue lightly peeling.

 Dip in cold water.
 Keep a bowl of ice cold water next to you while peeling the eggs and dip your fingers or the egg into it to help separate the peel.
 This is a trick I very often use.

 Print the recipe to save for later.
 Made this recipe?
 Leave a star rating or comment below.
 I love hearing from you!

 - More cold water

-- Carefully place the eggs in a single layer on the bottom of a large pot (I use my Dutch oven).
+- Carefully place the eggs in a single layer on the bottom of a pot.
 Cover with cold water, just until the eggs are covered by about a 1/2-inch.
 Add salt.

 - Bring the water to a boil over high heat.
 Pay attention!
 Once it reaches a rapid boil, allow it to continue boiling for 1 minute, then immediately cover and remove from heat.
 Let stand, covered, for exactly 10 minutes.
 Set your timer!

 - Meanwhile, prepare an ice bath in a large bowl by combining ice cubes and cold water.
 When 10 minutes is up, uncover the pot and use a slotted spoon to transfer the eggs to the ice bath.